malayjoshi13/Pehchaan/README.md

 ## 6) Working on

-6.1) Understanding and conducting comparative analysis between algos in `algos.md` file
+6.1) Understanding each algo (like arcface, vggface, etc) in `algos.md` file and conducting comparative analysis between them by run them in different pairs to see which detector-recog pair works the best

+also see how fine-tuninng face recog models create better reprsentations

+extend to another usecase of locating different positions where a person (missing/thief) was using his/her single image.
+Thus save time to manually view whole CCTV footage

 6.2) adding varying illumination robustness on top of face detection and recognition/identification pipeline by training on NIR images dataset (like https://www4.comp.polyu.edu.hk/~csajaykr/IITD/FaceIR.htm)